davidly/ntvdm/README.md

 wide variability online regarding the performance differences between the 8088 and 8086 (5%-50%) this seems close.
 I validated the mips.com results on an actual 8088 running at 4.77Mhz.

+The msc_v3 folder contains command.c, a greatly simplified replacement for command.com that can be built with that compiler.
+It's handy for when apps like WordStar and QBX shell out to command.com.

 Folders with test apps:

     gwbasic -- gwbasic 3.22